Welcome to Trailblazer Academy!

 Know whether you want to take the course to replace or supplement your high school classes.
 If you are replacing a course remember you have to take 5 semester hours in order to get 1 high school credit. (example: Composition 1 and 2 equal 1 English credit).

-If you have an idea on what you would like to study in college, begin researching different programs of interest and asses what courses would best advance you when you graduate from high school.
+If you have an idea on what you would like to study in college, begin researching different programs of interest and assess what courses would best advance you when you graduate from high school.

 Here are some commonly asked questions: